Frank Bizzoni

-Francesco Filippo "Frank" Bizzoni (May 7, 1875 – December 25, 1926) was an Italian track cyclist who competed in the St Louis 1904 Summer Olympics.
+Francesco Filippo "Frank" Bizzoni (May 7, 1875 – December 25, 1926) was an Italian track cyclist who competed in the St. Louis 1904 Summer Olympics.
 He was born in Lodi, Lombardy and died in the Bronx, New York.

-In 1904 he was eliminated in the semi-final of the quarter mile competition.
+In 1904, he was eliminated in the semi-final of the quarter mile competition.
 Bizzoni is the only known Italian competitor at the St. Louis Games in 1904.
-In all records he is listed as an American cyclist.
-However, he was granted US citizenship only in 1917.
+Records mistakenly list him as American, although he only became a U.S. citizen in 1917.